OmarMiniesy/Notes/Windows/Tools/Sysinternals.md

 **Process Explorer**: This shows the currently active processes with their owning accounts, as well as extra information depending on the mode.
  - *Handle mode* shows the handles for the selected process, and *DLL mode* shows the DLLs and opened memory mapped files, with other modes.

+> Checkout [[Investigating Processes]] for more process utilities related to defensive security.

 ---